-Other signs that your car needs help are glaringly obvious.
-One of the most worrisome of these is smoke from your exhaust.
-This is how you diagnose your smoking car.
+One of the most worrisome problems is white smoke from your exhaust.
+Read on to learn how to diagnose the problem with your smoking car.

-According to The Drive, the gas coming from your tailpipe should be clear.
+The gas coming from your tailpipe should be clear.
 At most, water condensation on cold days can make it look like a thin, white wisp of cloud.

 If some chemical other than gasoline and air gets into your combustion chamber, the resulting smoke will take on a different color.
 Thick plumes of white smoke come from water or coolant burning.

 Water or coolant gets into your combustion chamber in three ways.
 It can get through cracks in the cylinder head or engine block, or it can get through a blown gasket head.

 You can find out if you have a coolant leak by checking the coolant level.
 If it is low and you don't see a leak, your gasket may be blown.
 You can also get an engine block leak detector kit to find a leak.

 A cracked engine block, cylinder block, or blown gasket head is a major repair.
 You will probably want to